barentsen/iphas-qc/README.md

 ### Contents

-* qcdata: quality-control metadata, together with the scripts that collected the information.
+* data: quality-control information, as well as the scripts that collected the information.
+* repeat-priorities: scripts to figure out which fields require a repeat observation.

 ### License